Ford P7: Wide body

 Body configurations were the same as those offered on the previous (Taunus) 17M range.
-Top sellers from the range were the two- and four-door saloons/sedans, and the three- and five-door “Turnier” station wagons were also heavily promoted.
-A version of the three-door “Turnier” with the side windows behind the B pillars replaced by steel panels was made available for people whose work and tax status called for a small van, but who nevertheless preferred to drive a car.
+Top sellers from the range were the two- and four-door saloons, and the three- and five-door "Turnier" estates were also heavily promoted.
+A version of the three-door "Turnier" with the side windows behind the B pillars replaced by steel panels was made available for people whose work and tax status called for a small van, but who nevertheless preferred to drive a car.
 A two-door coupé was offered.
-The Ford P7 was also the last of a long line of German Fords to be offered, at considerable extra cost, as a two-door coach-built Karl Deutsch cabriolet.
+The Ford P7 was also the last of a long line of German Fords to be offered, at considerable extra cost, as a two-door coachbuilt Karl Deutsch cabriolet.

-The top-of-the-range 26M only came as a four door sedan or two-door coupé, and was distinguished by its black vinyl roof and increased use of chrome and wood décor for its interior embellishments.
+The top-of-the-range 26M only came as a four door saloon or two-door coupé, and was distinguished by its black vinyl roof and increased use of chrome and wood décor for its interior embellishments.

 Running gear

 In most important respects, the underpinnings of Taunus P7 were remarkably little changed from those of the previous model.
 However, with the 1967 models, Ford did finally join other automakers at this level of the market in providing a 12-volt electrical system at no extra cost.

 A four-speed all-synchromesh manual gear box came as standard feature.
 The gear box was controlled with a column-mounted lever in the lower-priced models, but floor mounting of gear levers was by now seen as a preferred location, and the more expensive models provided this.
 The automatic gear box, where specified, was also controlled using a floor-mounted level positioned between the two separate front seats.

 Also inherited from the previous model was the combination of disc brakes at the front and drum brakes at the rear, but now with twin braking circuits as an additional safety feature, and servo-assistance.
 The 26M received enlarged front brake discs to complement its power-assisted steering, twin halogen headlights, and twin exhaust pipes.

 The front suspension geometry was developed from that of the Ford P5 and again incorporated MacPherson struts.
 Telescopic dampers also improved the suspension of the wheels at the back of the car where the steel beam axle and the semielliptical leaf springs would have been familiar to drivers of earlier Taunus models.
 The rear suspension setup was by now seen as rather outclassed in comparison with traditional rivals from Opel, and tended to undermine any aspirations for the 26M version of the relatively lowly 17M/20M to compete in a higher class than the earlier 17M had attempted.
-The antiquated rear axle would be replaced by a more up-to-date semitrailing arm arrangement on the successor model, but Ford nevertheless remained curiously attached to the old combination of a rigid rear axle and leaf springs, and by now. uniquely among Germany’s mainstream automakers, were still selling this rear-axle configuration to buyers of the Ford Capri until 1984.
+The antiquated rear axle would be replaced by a more up-to-date semitrailing arm arrangement on the successor model, but Ford nevertheless remained curiously attached to the old combination of a rigid rear axle and leaf springs, and by now. uniquely among Germany's mainstream automakers, were still selling this rear axle configuration to buyers of the Ford Capri until 1984.